Spin superfluidity and magnon BEC: Magnon superfluids in He-B

 In the pulsed NMR, the two-domain structure spontaneously emerges after the magnetization is deflected by the RF pulse (Fig. \ref{2Domain}, {\it left} and {\it middle}).
 The position of the interface between the domains is determined by the number of magnons pumped into the system: ${\cal N}=({\cal S}-{\cal S}_z)/\hbar$.
 The number of magnons is quasi-conserved, i.e. it is well conserved during the time of the formation of the two-domain state of precession.
 That is why the volume of the domain occupied by the magnon BEC after its formation is $V={\cal N}/n_c$.
 This determined the position $z_0$ of the interface, and the chemical potential $\mu$ will be agjusted to this position: $\mu=\omega_L(z_0)$.

-In the absence of the RF field, i.e. without continuous pumping of magnons, the magnon BEC decays due to losses of spin.
-But the precessing domain (HPD) remains in the fully coherent Bose condensate state, while the volume of the magnon superfluid gradually decreases due to losses and the domain boundary slowly moves down (Fig. \ref{2Domain} {\it right}).
-The frequency $\omega$ of spontaneous coherence as well as the phase of precession remain homogeneous across the whole Bose condensate domain, but the magnitude of the frequency changes with time, since it is determined by the Larmor frequency at the position of the interface, $\mu(t)\equiv \omega_L(z_0(t))$.
+In the absence of the RF field, i.e. without continuous pumping of magnons, the magnon BEC decays due to losses of magnons.
+But the precessing domain remains in the fully coherent Bose condensate state, while the volume of the magnon superfluid gradually decreases due to losses and the domain boundary slowly moves down (Fig. \ref{2Domain} {\it right}).
+The frequency $\omega$ of spontaneous coherence as well as the phase of precession remain homogeneous across the whole domain of magnon BEC, but the frequency changes with time, since it is determined by the Larmor frequency at the position of the interface, $\mu(t)\equiv \omega_L(z_0(t))$.
 The change of frequency during the decay is shown in Fig. \ref{frequency} {\it left}.
 This frequency change during the relaxation was the main observational fact that led Fomin to construct the theory of the two-domain precession \cite{HPDtheory}.

 The details of formation of the magnon BEC are shown in Fig. \ref{amplitude}, where the stroboscopic record of induction decay signal is shown.
 During the first stage of about 0.002 s the induction signal completely disappears due to dephasing.
 Then, during about 0.02 s, the phase coherent precession spontaneously emerges, which is equivalent to the magnon BEC state.
 Due to a weak magnetic relaxation, the number of magnons slowly decreases but the precession remains coherent during the whole process of relaxation.
 The time of formation of magnon BEC is essentially shorter than the relaxation time, as clearly shown in Fig. \ref{amplitude} {\it right}.